 - Contribute content or comments on Kinhost.org — we’re expecting a lot more cross-references & cross-referrals between these sites, so any improvement to one will help the other get traffic.
 Help support the site, update articles, make comments about your own experiences, or let us know if an article is broken and needs repair/updating.
 Similarly CerberusPlural.org needs journalists, op-eds/opinion columns, etc. if that’s more your thing.

 Who says no to money?
 Many of the courses & other website resources we provide are free or sliding scale with a few exceptions.
 We, however, pay monthly fees for our server, and various software we utilize to make everything tick (this site was probably the most expensive after all the plug-ins were added).
-We deeply appreciate folks who have giving to support those who do not — excess will go towards providing scholarship-based private coaching, software, or further enhancing the functionality of our server or other websites.
+We deeply appreciate folks who have the means giving to support those who do not — excess will go towards providing scholarship-based private coaching, software, or further enhancing the functionality of our server or other community websites.
 We hope one day to be able to drop all our other gig work to free up more hours to work on projects like these.
-Please send sliding-scale course fees to https://paypal.me/eclectic (this is taxable business income) & gifts to https://paypal.me/crisses (non-taxable gift — please do not use for sliding-scale course payments, but as an occasional wow thanks for everything is ok).
+Please send sliding-scale course fees to https://paypal.me/eclectic (this is taxable business income) & financial gifts to https://paypal.me/crisses (non-taxable gift — please do not use for sliding-scale course payments, but as an occasional wow thanks for everything you do is ok).

 Note: you can also FOLLOW us on Patreon.
 You don’t have to be a paying patron to get some idea of what we’re up to, some things we post publicly there.